flyncodes/wiki-content-test/staff/commands.md

   - Shows a GUI, of every time their full inventory was backed up and saved automatically.

   - Clicking on the chest will open another GUI showing their full inventory at that time, you can then click the nether star to override their inventory with that backup.

-  - More information can be found [here](https://www.spigotmc.org/resources/inventory-rollback-plus-1-8-1-21-5.85811/) about this plugin.
+  - More information can be found [here about this plugin](https://www.spigotmc.org/resources/inventory-rollback-plus-1-8-1-21-5.85811/).

 WorldEdit can be requested from an Op

 ---

-#### All staff have access to the follow commands:
+### All staff have access to the follow commands

 **CoreProtect plugin:**